bbest/dissertation/c_routing.md

 Is $\sigma$ per pixel or for entire DSM?
 How does uncertainty play into this decision making?
 --->
-An inverse weighting scheme based on species extinction risk ([Figure 2](#Figure_2)) was applied to favor representation of more endangered species (Wood & Dragicevic 2007).
+An inverse weighting scheme based on species extinction risk (Figure 4) was applied to favor representation of more endangered species (Wood & Dragicevic 2007).
 These rankings were obtained from the Provincial listing status at British Columbia’s Endangered Species and Ecosystems website (<http://www.env.gov.bc.ca/atrisk>).
 Elephant seal is listed as SNA, species “not applicable”, presumably because of its semi-migratory status in BC waters.
 Given that its status is S4 in California and Alaska to the south and north of BC, this status was used to conform with the scheme.
 The values on the y-axis indicate the relativised weight used in the analysis.

+See

 ### Vessel Routing